Carpenters work mainly with wood to repair or install foundations, walls, roofs, windows and doors in buildings.

 - work on building sites and in existing buildings

-- work in conditions that may be wet, muddy, dusty, noisy, cramped or at heights
+- work in conditions that may be wet, muddy, dusty, noisy, cramped or at height

 - travel locally to building sites.